LazzaAU/skill_GPSDtoMQTT/instructions/en.md

 - Turn on logging if you want to see debug information
 - Enable "run on boot" if you want the gps data to just be sent when alice boots up
 - Enable "log till stopped" if you want constant messages sent at a set interval.
-Otherwise just one message will be sent if this is disabled.
+Otherwise, just one message will be sent if this is disabled.
 - Set the "seconds between messages" for the interval between sending the location data. default is 300 seconds (5 minutes)
 - gps Accuracy - set the decimal places you want to use for comparing your location of now and previous location coordinates.
 This is used for determining if the location coordinates should be written to the csv file or not.